Skip to content

 Distance to centre ~10–12 km south-east

-Visa Required in advance from a Niger diplomatic mission (no reliable on-arrival/e-visa); two blank pages
+Visa Required in advance from Niger diplomatic mission · no reliable on-arrival or e-visa · two blank passport pages

 Yellow fever Mandatory certificate (over 9 months old)